lineality/csv_to_dynamodb_aws_lambda_python_env/README.md

 8. Upload a zip file containing your function (provides as files in this repo, see below)
 9. You can run it like that, or make an api-gateway endpoint (and a colab to use that endpoint...optionally)

 You will also need to know how to load files into S3 (file storage in AWS).
+The S3 web interface is mostly very user friendly.

 #### The env file is split into small parts for easier uploading and downloading.
 Follow these instructions